Inclusive digital technology course

 Teachers in primary and secondary school settings as well as educators in Further Education institutions or other settings who have a keen interest in learning about inclusive technology and pedagogy.

 This course includes two workshops on Saturdays (three hours each) followed by online learning and self-study of roughly ten hours per week.
-It is hoped that participants will be able to attend these workshops, however online materials and Adobe Connect can be used for those who are unable to attend.
+It is hoped that participants will be able to attend these workshops, however online materials and Adobe Connect can be used for those who are unable to attend in person so they can access the sessions and/or materials remotely.

-Week 1 (practical workshop on Saturday 25 January 2020 at CALL Scotland): Introduction to Inclusive Digital Technologies
+Week 1 (practical workshop on Saturday 14 March 2020 at CALL Scotland, Holyrood Campus, Edinburgh): Introduction to Inclusive Digital Technologies

-Week 2 (practical workshop on Saturday 1 February 2020 at CALL Scotland): Parallel assistive technology workshops
+Week 2 (practical workshop on Saturday 21 March 2020 at CALL Scotland, Holyrood Campus, Edinburgh): Parallel assistive technology workshops

-Week 3 (online during the week beginning Monday 3 February 2020): CALL Staff intro and overview of Learn (1-hour tutorial) + self-study/class discussion boards.
+Week 3 (online during the week beginning Monday 23 March2020): CALL Staff intro and overview of Learn (1-hour tutorial) + self-study/class discussion boards.
 Study subject – inclusive education

 *Applies to those who have chosen to submit a Poster for their assignment.